Learn to read, understand and interpret an income statement

 • The financial result:

-These are financial products (e.g. investments) less financial charges (e.g. interest from bank loans).
+This refers to financial products (e.g., investments) less financial expenses (e.g., interest from bank loans).

 This result is often negative for many companies, but the amount is often marginal, so there is no need to worry, since these are not items related to the company's core business.